gdalle/DifferentiationInterface.jl/DifferentiationInterface/README.md

 - First and second order operators
 - In-place and out-of-place differentiation
 - Preparation mechanism (e.g. to create a config or tape)
-- Cross-backend testing and benchmarking utilities
 - Thorough validation on standard inputs and outputs (scalars, vectors, matrices)
+- Testing and benchmarking utilities accessible to users with DifferentiationInterfaceTest.jl

 ## Compatibility